From Korea to Oman: Teaching English Around the World!

 When and where did you teach abroad?
 Did you go with a program?

 I've been teaching English abroad for a decade.
-I first started in 2009 in South Korea with the EPIK (English Program in Korea) program.
+I first started in South Korea with the EPIK (English Program in Korea) program.
 I taught in Busan, South Korea for three-and-a-half years and then moved on to teach in Oman at a small college in Nizwa, Oman.
 I've taught here for six years.
 I took a year off to go to graduate school in Germany after my first year in Oman.

 What made you want to teach English Abroad?

 I was laid off from my market research job in Chicago and decided to move abroad.
 I had visited a few girlfriends teaching in Japan a few years prior and was always interested in having the experience for myself.
 I only planned to teach for a year, but I enjoyed the experience so much I decided to keep renewing my contract.
 A decade later, I’m still abroad.

 How did you conduct your search?
 How did you select your program/country and/or find an employer abroad?

 I originally found my job online on Monster.com, randomly searching for positions.
 I was deciding between Japan and South Korea at the time, after learning about Japan through friends, but ultimately decided South Korea was a better fit for me.
 When I was ready to leave Korea, I was considering positions in the Middle East in Saudi Arabia, the UAE and Oman.
 I found the opportunity to teach at a college in Oman on Seriousteachers.com.
 After reading up on Oman, I decided that was the best fit for me.
 I’ve been really happy with my destination choices.